DUI Car Insurance in Utah

 Imprisonment and release

 All DUI convictions require a mandatory minimum sentence of two days in jail or 48 hours of community service.
-Drivers with BAC levels of 0.16 to 0.19% face at least a five-day jail sentence, home confinement, or electronic monitoring.
-Court sentences may also include probation and substance screening or treatment under the 24/7 Sobriety Program.
+Drivers with BAC levels of 0.16 to 0.19% face at least five days in jail, home confinement or electronic monitoring.
+Court sentences can include probation and substance screening or treatment under the 24/7 Sobriety Program.

 Impounding of vehicles